 - Public: Information that is or has been made freely available outside of Winrock or is intended for public use.
-Examples: Information on winrock.org; marketing; social media campaigns - Internal: Data that is not classified as Confidential or Highly Confidential, but is valuable to the organization; unauthorized disclosure would cause minimal damage and would not result in material financial loss or serious damage to the reputation.
-Examples: Employee name and contact information, Winrock Policies and Manuals, training materials, Winrock-wide All Staff emails - Confidential: Sensitive information for which unauthorized use or disclosure could result in serious damage including negative financial outcomes, loss of trust, damage to our reputation, regulatory penalties, civil complaints, or a strategic disadvantage for Winrock.
-Examples: Budgets, proposals, project data that is not shared publicly, contracts, audit reports
+Examples: information on winrock.org, marketing, social media campaigns - Internal: Data that is not classified as Confidential or Highly Confidential, but is valuable to the organization; unauthorized disclosure would cause minimal damage and would not result in material financial loss or serious damage to the reputation.
+Examples: employee name and contact information, Winrock policies and manuals, training materials, Winrock-wide All Staff emails - Confidential: Sensitive information for which unauthorized use or disclosure could result in serious damage including negative financial outcomes, loss of trust, damage to our reputation, regulatory

-Highly Confidential: Highly sensitive information that Winrock has a legal or regulatory obligation to protect from unauthorized use or disclosure, or for which unauthorized use or disclosure could result in severe or catastrophic damage including financial impacts, loss of trust, damage to the reputation, regulatory penalties, civil or criminal complaints, or a significant strategic disadvantage.
-Examples: Personal information such as name plus bank account or government identification number, employee medical or health information, beneficiary personal and confidential data, internal strategic analyses for new business, passwords
+- penalties, civil complaints or a strategic disadvantage for Winrock.
+Examples: budgets, proposals, project data that is not shared publicly, contracts, audit reports - Highly Confidential: Highly sensitive information that Winrock has a legal or regulatory obligation to protect from unauthorized use or disclosure, or for which unauthorized use or disclosure could result in severe or catastrophic damage including financial impacts, loss of trust, damage to the reputation, regulatory penalties, civil or criminal complaints or a significant strategic disadvantage.
+Examples: Personal Information such as name plus bank account or government identification number, employee medical or health information, beneficiary personal and confidential data, internal strategic analyses for new business, passwords - Attorney Client Privileged: Confidential and privileged information between Winrock and its counsel.

-These classifications apply to data, information, knowledge, or records in any form (written, electronic, or verbal) that Winrock creates, receives, manages or collects.
+These classifications apply to data, information, knowledge or records in any form (written, electronic or verbal) that Winrock creates, receives, manages or collects.